irtiza7/PassGen/README.md

 I wanted to store the passwords by first encrypting them, but then it turned out to be quite a hustle 'cause of Binary-String conversion and storage.
 I was having issues in querying.
 So then I decided to use a simple database which will store the credentials without encryption but the file wont be readable directly.
 I used SQLite as its the simplest and fastest to implement.

+**How to Run?**
 To use this app you need to have Python 3 (or higher).
 Run the script with "python main.py" in the terminal or an IDE.
 The rest is quite intuitive.

+**TODO:**
+1. I would still like to encrypt the passwords for an extra layer of protection.
+2. I want to add a GUI so the app can be used without typing commands and so on.